Tag Archives: Microscale

 Some say “Go big or go home!” but it takes real talent to compress something down to just a few studs and still keep it recognizable.
 Of course, many of the micro models we feature here aren’t so small after all, whether it’s a vast cityscape or starship.

-LEGO microscale fleet
+LEGO microscale island castle

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.